 Considering how important taping knives are, it’s critical to choose the right one for you and for your project.
 However, the number of options can be overwhelming: size, handle material, blade material, special features.
 How are you supposed to know which knife is right for you?
 This guide to the all the possibilities will take the guesswork out of choosing the right knife for you and your project.

 Size may be the single most important consideration in choosing a taping knife, as the size determines what stage of construction the knife is suited to.
-Smaller knives (6” and smaller) are best for the first stages of a project.
+Smaller knives, (6” and smaller) are commonly known as joint knives, and are best for the first stages of a project.
 Their smaller size allows you to get into smaller spaces and crevices, as well as use more pressure to force mud into seams and the holes left by screws.
+Joint knives are also rounded with sloping sides.
+This is designed to allow the knife to fit into corners without damaging the wall.
 Smaller knives are more likely to leave marks and uneven surfaces, but in the initial stages, that’s okay, since you will come back to do another coat.

 The five inch or six inch knife deserves special attention, as this middle-sized knife fills a special niche.
 It is fairly well-suited to both mud application and detail/finishing work, and as such, is typically the most-used size.
 For this reason, many professionals choose to have several six-inch knives on hand for a given project.
 The most important factor when choosing a six-incher is flexibility, which brings us to: